exu/go-workshops/README.md

-There is no README.md for ([code for: Libs Logrus](https://github.com/exu/go-workshops/tree/master/690-libs-logrus)) use %!s(MISSING) link to follow code examples
+There is no README.md for Libs Logrus use ([code for: Libs Logrus](https://github.com/exu/go-workshops/tree/master/690-libs-logrus)) link to follow code examples